Wagner Airless Paint Sprayer: 3 Flexio Models Ranked (2026)

 The Flexio 590 is the core Wagner airless paint sprayer for homeowners who need to cover walls, ceilings, decks, and fences without thinning every can of paint.
 The X-Boost turbine sprays most unthinned latex directly — a major practical advantage over lower-powered HVLP units.
 It comes with two nozzles: the iSpray (wide coverage, high output) and the Detail Finish Nozzle (fine atomization for furniture and trim).
 Switching between nozzles takes 30 seconds and expands the range of what this single tool can handle.

-Coverage speed is 8–10× faster than a brush on large wall sections.
+Coverage speed is 8–10x faster than a brush on large wall sections.
 At an 8-foot ceiling height, one gallon of latex covers approximately 400 sq ft per coat in two passes with the iSpray nozzle.
-The lock-n-go disassembly makes cleaning fast — critical since any HVLP unit left uncleaned after use will clog within sessions.
+The lock-n-go disassembly makes cleaning fast — critical since any HVLP unit left uncleaned after use will clog within sessions, as I learned the hard way.
 The Flexio 590 Wagner airless paint sprayer is the best entry point for homeowners moving from rollers to sprayers for interior projects.
-It is not the fastest option for whole-room painting, but it’s the most versatile at its price point.
+It is not the fastest option for whole-room painting, but it is the most versatile at its price point.

 Pros